 As mentioned above, predicting wind production is a highly complex task.
-Wind generation depends mainly on the wind at the generation locations, so wind data are the main predictors of wind generation at a given time and will be the main input to the models.
+Wind generation depends mainly on the wind at the generation locations, so wind data are the main predictors of wind generation at a given time and will be the primary input to the models.

 It is important to bear in mind that when we try to make future predictions, the data fed into the model are both past data already known, as well as future data resulting from forecasts.
-In the case presented, the meteorological models make these forecasts of the different agencies.
+In the case presented, the meteorological models make these forecasts of different agencies.

 As for the morphology of the data used, they could be defined as snapshots that define the module and component of the wind at each moment.
 These data are given on the different points of a grid that represents a geographical area as can be seen in the image below.

-For the supervised learning process of these data, computer artificial visual techniques will be applied using convolutional neural networks to analyse the snapshots and recurrent neural networks to analyse the temporal evolution of the winds.
+For the supervised learning process of these data, computer artificial visual techniques will be mainly applied using convolutional neural networks to analyse the snapshots and recurrent neural networks to analyse the temporal evolution of the winds.